Skip to main content

 Tuba Farm Foundation Inc.

 is a 1-acre, women and BIPOC-led agricultural non-profit farm created to promote food sovereignty, reduce food insecurity and waste.
 It is located in Glassboro, New Jersey, and serves the communities of Southern New Jersey and Philadelphia by providing fresh produce and growing opportunities to the historically underserved and disadvantaged.
-Seasonal vegetables, flowers, herbs, fruits, honey, fiber, and eggs are distributed using an onsite roadside farm stand, local farmers markets,
+Seasonal vegetables, flowers, herbs, fruits, honey, fiber, and eggs are distributed using an onsite roadside farm stand and local farmers markets.

 Farm stand with produce on display.With a $4,657 grant, they will cover necessary materials and supplies to improve its sustainable food forest by planting a pollinator hedgerow, integrating chickens, and adding two more beehives.
 The project will establish a regenerative agriculture model that combines the benefits of rotational grazing with natural fertilization, while also leveraging the presence of chickens and pollinators to create a food forest and hedgerow ecosystem using no-till farming practices.
 The addition of flowering plants within the food forest and hedgerow will attract and support its bees and other beneficial insects.